How ransomware can affect your small business

 The site's goal is to teach companies, governments, and individuals how to avoid ransomware attacks and give them the resources necessary to report these attacks and respond to them.

-How to help protect against ransomware attacks
+How to help protect your small business against ransomware attacks

 There are steps you can take to protect your business from ransomware attacks.
 And you can take these steps even if your business is too small to hire a large staff of IT experts.